cryptarbitrage-code/deribit-perpetual-funding/README.md

 # Deribit Position Greeks
 Python code that pulls in and displays historical funding data for the perpetual contracts on Deribit.
+Be sure to edit the settings.py to the production site once you're ready to look at production data.
+The testnet data is not the same at all.

 <img src="images/1-overview.JPG">